The term “gray area drinking” describes someone who drinks more than they should but is not considered an alcoholic.

-An alcoholic is someone who has a physical addiction to alcohol and cannot control their consumption.
-A gray area drinker may not be physically addicted to alcohol but they drink more than is recommended for their age and gender.
+An alcoholic has a physical alcohol addiction and cannot control their consumption.
+A gray area drinker may not be physically addicted to alcohol, but they drink more than is recommended for their age and gender.

-It is very important to quickly recognize alcohol use disorder (something that does require a medical diagnosis).
+It is important to quickly recognize alcohol use disorder (something that requires a medical diagnosis).
 This way, you can get the person (or yourself) proper treatment to avoid further harmful consequences.

-The signs of someone who has alcohol use disorder might be:
+Signs of someone who has alcohol use disorder include: